meganblibrarian/PhDWebsite/content/posts/Educational Statement.md

-This blog is a part of my journey as a Ph.D student studying learning technologies at the [[University of North](lt.unt.edu)] Texas.
+This blog is a part of my journey as a Ph.D student studying learning technologies at the <a href = "lt.unt.edu">University of North Texas.</a>